FAQGURU/FAQGURU/topics/en/c.md

 * https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/weak-references?view=netframework-4.7.2

 [[↑] Back to top](#C%23)
 ### Explain the difference between IQueryable, ICollection, IList & IDictionary interfaces?
-(Expert)

 All of these interfaces inherit from **IEnumerable**.
 That interface basically lets you use the class in a `foreach` statement (in C#).